ncalteen/actions-docker-training/Exercises/06-Create-Dependent-Job.md

    git commit -am 'Add dependent jobs workflow'
    ```

-4. Open a pull request and merge the `Dependent` branch into the `main` branch,
+4. Open a pull request and merge the `dependent` branch into the `main` branch,
-   making sure to delete the `Dependent` branch after doing so
+   making sure to delete the `dependent` branch after doing so

    In the pull request, you will see the _Dependent Jobs_ workflow running and
    the results when it completes.
 You can review the logs of the run and the